Finding Fryston was an exciting 2 year local history Community Research Project financed by the Heritage Lottery Fund

 In July 2016, the Time Team partnered Monk Fryston School and undertook a Big Village Dig.
 This was our first attempt at a public training and multi-site excavations event.
 It proved to be very successful; all the participants enjoyed themselves and we continued to learn much about our villages.

-During the Autumn, Winter and Spring of 2017 our volunteers embarked on an ambitious project to reassemble pot sheds which they had discovered and did so with remarkable success.
+During the following Autumn, Winter and Spring 2017 our volunteers embarked on an ambitious project to reassemble pot sheds which they had discovered and did so with remarkable success.
 Some of the reassembled pots were displayed in April at our Digs and Discoveries Presentation.

-To find out more about the dig discoveries take a look at the News Archives
+To find out more about the dig discoveries take a look at the News Archives and a full Project and excavation report has been prepared and will be published in Spring 2018.

 LEGACY OF THE PROJECT

-Community Archaeology Project
+Community Research Project

 Whether you are an experienced enthusiast or a beginner, you can take part in our Project.